 Fiji vs. Australian Barbarians

 The Fijian Schools were offloading at will as they punched holes through the defensive line of the Australian Barbarians.
 They had the Australians playing on the back foot as the Barbarians tried to contain the offloading game of the Fijians.
 It was a quick tap by the Fijians in the 14th minute which got them their first try of the match.
-The quick tap has become a benchmark of the Fijian game in recent years and it paid dividends for the Fijian Schools here.
+The quick tap has become a trademark of the Fijian game in recent years and it paid dividends for the Fijian Schools here.

 This game showed many positives for the future of Fijian Schools rugby.
 The team showcased how the Fijians play rugby and they got to test their skills against a disciplined Australian side.
-The result showed once again that in big matches, it is composure and discipline which counts the most and wins games.
+The result showed once again that in big matches; it is composure and discipline which counts the most and wins games.

 New Zealand vs. Australia

 The game between New Zealand and Australia was a cracker of the kind these two put on at every level of the game.
 There were moments of brilliance from both teams, but the Kiwis had too much firepower as they ran hard, straight lines that cracked the defence of the Australians.
 The young Kiwis were camped in the opponent’s half for the majority of the contest and they would have scored more if some of their freakish offloads had gotten to hand.

 Despite a spirited fightback from the Australians late in the match, it was a foregone conclusion early in the second half.
 New Zealand always want to play fast and they continually upped the tempo by doing quick throw-ins after the Aussies kicked the ball out of play.
 This, plus their use of the quick tap, had the Australians chasing shadows on defence.